mebinmathew006/BookManagementSystem/book/readme.md

 ### 📂 Reading List
 - Users can:
-  - Create and manage multiple reading lists
+  - Create and manage reading lists
-  - Add books to their reading lists in a preferred order
+  - Add books to their reading list in a preferred order
   - Remove books from reading lists

 ### ⚙️ Error Handling